Skip to main content

 Government agency

-International relations graduates with a background in business are commonly recruited for project and program related roles within Department of Foreign Affairs and Trade (DFAT), Department of Defence, Australian Bureau of Statistics, Australian Securities, and Investments Commission (ASIC), Australian Criminal Intelligence Commission, Australian Secret Intelligence Service, Australian Public Service, Tourism Australia, and others.
+Graduates of international relations with a background in law are commonly recruited for Project and Program related roles within Department of Foreign Affairs & Trade (DFAT), Department of Defence, Australian Bureau of Statistics, Australian Securities & Investments Commission (ASIC), Australian Criminal Intelligence Commission, Australian Secret Intelligence Service, Australian Public Service, Tourism Australia, and others.

 Charity organisations

-Graduates with an understanding of business acumen combined with international affairs, globalisation, politics, and societal issues are sort after in most corporate global offices with international outreach, for example UNHCR and UNICEF.
+Graduates with an understanding of law, international affairs, globalisation, politics, and societal issues are sort after in most global offices with international outreach, for example UNHCR and UNICEF.

 Program learning outcomes